Understanding Bacterial Generation Times and Their Impact on Milk Quality

 In this illustration, the bacteria were all at the same population level (1 bacterium capable of growth at refrigeration temperatures per milliliter) on Day 5.
 However, the different bacterial growth rates resulted in significant variability in shelf life.

 These bacteria originate from cold environments.
-While they generally have very low contamination levels initially, they significantly impact spoilage due to their fast-generation times at refrigeration temperatures.
+While they generally have very low contamination levels initially, they significantly impact spoilage due to their fast-generation times at refrigeration temperatures, leading to:

 It is critical to implement continuous process monitoring to quantify bacteria and identify bacterial types.
 Because their incidence is generally very low, identifying psychrotrophic bacteria in fluid milk requires large volumes of aseptic and representative samples.